• About

 Designing my portfolio like a product — after

-Treating a portfolio like a product, with audience research, deliberate constraints, and a scalable content system, made it a much stronger piece of work than just "making it look nice."
+Treating a portfolio like a product made it a much stronger piece of work than just making it look nice.

 Share on LinkedIn